Trump says Stormy payment never came from campaign, was meant to stop ‘false’ claims

 “[Cohen] was trying to help the family. … I think he was just being a good lawyer,” he said.

-“That money was not campaign money,” Giuliani said on "Hannity" “It’s not campaign money.
+“That money was not campaign money,” Giuliani also said on "Hannity" “It’s not campaign money.
 No campaign finance violation.”

-Giuliani added that the money was “funneled” through a “law firm and the president repaid it.”
+Giuliani, who recently joined Trump's legal team, added that the money was “funneled” through a “law firm and the president repaid it.”

-A White House spokesperson said they had no comment on the matter, citing an ongoing investigation.
+Whether that argument holds up remains to be seen.
+A candidate is allowed to contribute an unlimited amount to his or her campaign.
+However, contributions are supposed to be officially reported.

+If the payments were wholly personal, said Richard L. Hasen, an expert in election law at the University of California, Irvine, there would be no campaign finance violations.

+"The greatest significance is that it implicates the president, directly," Hasen told the Associated Press.

+Daniels’ attorney, Michael Avenatti, said on MSNBC’s “Morning Joe” Thursday morning that if it’s “true” that Trump reimbursed Cohen, it’s a “crime” with “serious consequences.”

-Cohen, though, has repeatedly said the money he paid to Daniels came out of his own pocket.
-Both Trump's and Giuliani's seem to contradict Cohen's account.
+Cohen previously has said the money he paid to Daniels came out of his own pocket.
+Both Trump's and Giuliani's statements now seem to contradict Cohen's account.

 Cohen is currently under criminal investigation as part of a grand jury probe looking into his personal business dealings.

-Fox News' Samuel Chamberlain and Paulina Dedaj contributed to this report.
+Fox News' Samuel Chamberlain and Paulina Dedaj and The Associated Press contributed to this report.